magz99/xello-sfe-assignment/README.md

 There are two folders in this repository:

-- xui-components which contains the reusable Lit components
+- xui-components which contains the reusable Lit component
-- xello-angular-app which contains the sample Angular application that integrates the ui components
+- xello-dashboard which contains the sample Angular application that integrates the ui component

 ## Custom Reaction Component